SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

 in the internal units of time.
 Users also have to provide the difference in time (or scale-factor) between consecutive outputs:

+* Time difference between consecutive outputs: ``delta_time``.

+In non-cosmological runs this is also expressed in internal units.
+For cosmological runs, this value is *multiplied* to obtain the scale-factor of the next snapshot.
+This implies that the outputs are equally spaced in :math:`\log(a)` (See :ref:`Output_list_label` to have snapshots not regularly spaced in time).

+The location and naming of the snapshots is altered by the following options:

 * Directory in which to write snapshots: ``subdir``.
   (default: empty string).